typestyle/typestyle.github.io/src/docs/core.md

 </div>
 ```

 > Note: ^ if this CSS looks complex to you, I don't blame you.
-That's why it in a nice csx mixin e.g. `csx.verticallySpaced(10)`.
-More on this function when we look at csx box functions later in the book.
+That's why it in a nice csstips mixin e.g. `csstips.verticallySpaced(10)`.
+More on this function when we look at csstips box functions later in the book.

 ## Concept: Media queries